justudin/M101J/README.txt

 Disclaimer

-This is just for backuping purposes.
+This is just for backuping purpose.

 Thank you for visiting my repository